webino/Webino/library/WebinoAppLib/README.md

 ## Application Architecture

-The Webino application architecture is based around Zend Frameowrk 2 but simplified, everything is a service, listeners too.
+The Webino application architecture is based around Zend Framework 2 but simplified, everything is a service, listeners too.

 ### Application Lifecycle